Skip to content

 If your landfill is already located on high ground and most of your materials are staged there, you only need to focus on materials that are still within the floodplain.
 We’ve identified 7 Priority Actions below that you can do to ensure your community’s current waste and recycling system is secure and doesn’t contribute to flooding issues.
 (Priority Actions Print version)

 All communities should have a suitable location already approved for disaster debris, and a plan for how debris will be managed after a disaster.
 During and after a disaster is a high stress and tiring time for everyone, which is why it is so critical to have completed this planning in advance.
 Having a debris management plan will also assist volunteer agencies or military who are deployed to your community with managing debris in your community correctly.
-This type of planning is likely not possible before our 2023 breakup, but now is the time to determine where an emergency debris landfill could be located.
-It would not replace the local landfill, but would be specifically for one-time disaster debris.
+Now is the time to determine where an emergency debris landfill could be located.
+It would not replace the local landfill, but it would be specifically for one-time disaster debris.

 Seven Priority Actions to Complete Immediately